girot-ethz/ddm/11_QGIS_Topography.md

 # QGIS From DTM / DSM to Topography

-This tutorial will illustrate the process of importing and tranforming a Digital Terrain Model (DTM) or Digital Surface Model (DSM) into a .xyz or .csv file for further manipulation.
+This tutorial will illustrate the process of importing and transforming Digital Terrain Models (DTM) or Digital Surface Models (DSM) into a .xyz or .csv file for further manipulation.
 DTMs and DSMs are commonly provided by municipalities as base data for planning tasks.
 However they usually come in the format GeoTIFF, a geo-located picture format, that is incompatible with most CAD programs.
-To transform the file into a three-dimensional topography model, several transformation steps have to be undertaken in QGIS.
+To transform the file into a usable three-dimensional topography model, several transformation steps have to be undertaken in QGIS.
 These steps will be illustrated in the following.

 ---